 Requirements for New Sources When Using Residential Wood Fuel-Fired Device Offsets

-(1) All new or modified sources subject to OAR 340-224-0050 or 340-224-0060 may opt to use wood fuel-fired device emission reductions from within the nonattainment or maintenance area to satisfy the offset requirements of 340-225-0090(2):
+(1) All new or modified sources subject to OAR 340 division 224 may opt to use wood fuel-fired device emission reductions to satisfy offset requirements;

-(a) Offsets for decommissioning fireplaces and non-certified woodstoves (including fireplace inserts) are obtained at a ratio of at least 1:1 (i.e., one ton of emission reductions from fireplaces and non-certified wood stoves offsets one ton of emissions from a proposed new or modified industrial point source proposed to be located inside or impacting the non-attainment area or maintenance area);
+(2) Offsets for decommissioning fireplaces and non-certified woodstoves (including fireplace inserts) must be obtained at the ratio specified in OAR 340-224-0530, as applicable.
+One ton of emission reductions from fireplaces and non-certified wood stoves offsets one ton of emissions from a proposed new or modified industrial point source proposed to be located inside or impacting the non-attainment area or maintenance area;

-(b) Offsets must be obtained from within the Klamath Falls Nonattainment Area and Maintenance Area; and
+(3) Offsets must be obtained from within the Klamath Falls Nonattainment Area and Maintenance Area; and

-(c) The emission reductions offsets must be approved by the DEQ and comply with OAR 340-240-0560.
+(4) The emission reductions offsets must be approved by DEQ and comply with OAR 340-240-0560.

-(2) The net air quality benefit analysis specified in OAR 340-225-0090(2)(a)(E) is not applicable to offsets meeting the criteria in (a) through (c) of section (1) of this rule.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-240-0560